Physical control and medical surveillance of exposed workers

 Medical examinations

-Exposed workers in category A must be under medical surveillance in all areas of activity: medical examination prior to employment and control examinations (at least once a year) must be carried out.
-An examination must be carried out without undue delay in all cases where an exposed worker has been exposed to occupational exposure above the established dose limits (immediate examination).
+Exposed workers in category A must be under medical examination in all areas of activity: medical examination prior to employment and control examinations (at least once a year) must be carried out.
 Only persons whose medical fitness has been confirmed may continue to be employed as category A exposed workers.
+An examination must be carried out without undue delay in cases where an exposed worker has been exposed to occupational exposure above the established dose limits (immediate examination).
 Medical examinations must be carried out by medical practitioners, occupational health services or hospitals that have been certified for this purpose.

 The collected dose values and the results of the medical examinations are stored in the Central Dose Register in accordance with the legal requirements.